-It’s on this Island where Nelson Mandela was imprisoned for 18 of his 27 years of incarceration.
+It’s on this island where Nelson Mandela was imprisoned for 18 of his 27 years of incarceration.
 Sleeping in a tiny cell, much of his time was spent crushing rocks in a limestone quarry on the island.

 Anyone who’s interested in soaking up some history should visit the island’s museum, which offers in more detail the history and culture of the island.

-The most intriguing part is that tours around the island are led by former inmates, who give first-hand accounts of exactly what they had to endure.
+The most intriguing part is that tours are often led by former inmates, who give first-hand accounts of exactly what they had to endure.

 A boat ride to Robben Island will take you approximately 45 minutes one way from Nelson Mandela Gateway in the Victoria & Alfred Waterfront.

 Recommended tour: Robben Island Ferry Ticket and Township Combo Tour